For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 Final takeaway#

-For basketball-card sellers on Whatnot, 10 PM-12 AM ET is the first timing window to test in the current Auction Compass sample.
+For basketball-card sellers on Whatnot, Saturday 4 PM-6 PM ET is the first timing window to test in the current Auction Compass sample.

 That is the headline.